-We are a holding company and our sole asset is the capital stock of our wholly owned subsidiaries, including Alignment Healthcare USA, LLC.
-Alignment Healthcare Holdings, LLC is the predecessor of the issuer for financial reporting purposes.
-Alignment Healthcare, Inc. is the reporting entity.
+We will be a holding company and upon consummation of this offering and the application of net proceeds therefrom our sole asset will be the capital stock of our wholly owned subsidiaries, including Alignment Healthcare USA, LLC.
+Alignment Healthcare Holdings, LLC will be the predecessor of the issuer for financial reporting purposes.
+Accordingly, this prospectus contains the historical financial statements of Alignment Healthcare Holdings, LLC and its consolidated subsidiaries.
+Alignment Healthcare, Inc. will be the reporting entity following this offering.